tjhickey724/discrete_math/courses/cs29a_fall23.md

 # Week 9: 10/30-11/3

 ### Howework due 11/6
-* Read Chapters 15, 16 and 17 from [Mathematics for Computer Science](https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/mit6_042js15_textbook.pdf) by _Lehman, Leighton, and Meyer_
+* Read Chapters 15 _Generating Functions_, Chapter 16 _Events and Probability Spaces_ and Chapter 17 _Conditional Probability_ from [Mathematics for Computer Science](https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/mit6_042js15_textbook.pdf) by _Lehman, Leighton, and Meyer_
 * Read [Chapter 5.1 from  Discrete Math: An Open Introduction by Oscar Levin](https://discrete.openmathbooks.org/dmoi3/sec_addtops-genfun.html)
 * Complete the Homework assignments on MLA which are due on 11/6